zer0-kr/security-compliance-engineering-tools/README.md

 # Security & Compliance Engineering Tools

-A collection of open-source tools for AWS security review and compliance automation.
+A collection of open-source tools for security compliance engineering and automation.

 ## Tools